 A hat, sunglasses, sunscreen, water, natural insect repellent, and a smile.
 The creek is spring fed and remains cool all year round, so a long sleeve shirt would be recommended for the first portion of the tour.
 Jeans are not advised.

 The natural area has additional seldom used hiking trails that are worth exploring if you have the time and energy.
-They are accessible directly from 5890 WI-57, Sturgeon Bay, WI 54235 (same location as Mr. G’s Supper Club)
+They are accessible directly from 5890 WI-57, Sturgeon Bay, WI 54235 (same location as Mr. G’s Supper Club).
+Kayakers will meet 15-20 minutes early at Penninsula Kayak Company, 6300 WI-57 in Jacksonport.

 Cost: $50 per person

-Join us for a beautiful two-hour kayak tour along Door County’s pristine Lake Michigan coastline.
-The tour will take you along Cave Point County Park and Whitefish Dunes State Park.
-With the unique vantage point of your kayak, you’ll be able to experience the beauty of the caves and observe the beautiful karst landscape on crystal clear Lake Michigan.
-We’ll venture into a couple of the accessible caves at Cave Point, and spend a few minutes relaxing while enjoying the natural beauty and soaking up the sun, before kayaking back to the launch point at Schauer Park.
+This two-hour kayak tour along Door County’s pristine Lake Michigan coastline will take your breath away as you paddle past Cave Point County Park and Whitefish Dunes State Park.
+With the unique vantage point of your kayak, you’ll be able to experience the mysterious caves and marvel at the limestone bluffs on crystal clear Lake Michigan.
+Weather permitting, you’ll venture into a couple of the accessible caves at Cave Point and spend some time taking in the natural beauty and soaking up the sun, before kayaking back to the launch point at Schauer Park.

 WHAT TO EXPECT ON THE CAVE POINT KAYAK TOUR

 The water is generally calmest in the morning, so it is best to book earlier in the day.
 The kayak seating area does tend to get a little wet so dress accordingly.
-Flip flops and water shoes are highly recommended, but you can also jump in bare foot!
-We also highly recommend shorts or leggings that you don’t mind getting wet (jeans are not recommended).
-The temperature does run cooler on Lake Michigan, so layers are good.
+The temperature does run cooler on Lake Michigan, so layers of quick-dry material is recommended.
 On calm days there is ample opportunity to view the submerged caves all along the coast.
-The conditions are always subject to change, but as long as you arrive with a smile the trip will only brighten your day.
+Mother Nature is fickle and the conditions are always subject to change, but as long as you arrive with a smile the trip will only brighten your day.

 WHAT TO BRING

-You will want to dress appropriately for your Cave Point kayak tour, water shoes or flip flops are recommended.
+You will want to dress appropriately for your Cave Point kayak tour.
+Water shoes or flip flops are recommended.
 Swim trunks or wicking/tech clothing is recommended over jeans and cotton.
-Bring water, sunscreen, a hat, sunglasses, and some positive energy.
+Bring water, sunscreen, a hat, sunglasses, and positive energy.
 We welcome GoPros, cameras, and cell phones with a proper case and lanyard – a great way to capture your experience.

 Duration: 2 hours